russelljjarvis/russelljjarvis/README.md

 ### What do People Misunderstand About You (at Work)?

-The most pressing issue is how experiences from other research jobs still effect me now.
+The most pressing issue is how experiences from other research positions continue to effect me now.
 I have been in a few research projects that crashed before publication and for this reason:

 * I prefer research projects that aim for newer journals journals that reduce the solo scientists work burden of completing a publication in any of several different ways.